 Duration of Scholarship: 1 year

-- Applicants must be unable to pay to study in the United Kingdom
+- must be unable to pay to study in the United Kingdom

-- Applicants must have completed their undergraduate studies
+- graduates must have completed their undergraduate studies

-- Applicants are expected to hold a first degree at first class level and be under the age of 30 at the time the award begins.
+- Students are expected to hold a first degree at first class level and be under the age of 30 at the time the award begins.

-- Applicants must be nationals of a Commonwealth developing country, and not at present living or studying in a developed country
+- individuals must be nationals of a Commonwealth developing country, and not at present living or studying in a developed country

 - Applicants must also have been offered a place at the University of Birmingham on one of the following postgraduate programmes: